tarwn/lessthandot-hugo/blogs/content/posts/2011-02-11-product-selection-requirements-and-scoring.md

 ### Preparing

 Prior to holding the meeting, send everyone a brief outline of the project and the needs that were identified in the prior step.
 Request that people spend 5-10 minutes brainstorming a list of features or ideas they have about the product and bring that to the meeting.
-It&#8217;s unlikely that everyone will actually create a list, but it will help people get in the right mind-frame and the 2 or 3 people that do bring lists will help get the brainstorming session flowing.
+It's unlikely that everyone will actually create a list, but it will help people get in the right mind-frame and the 2 or 3 people that do bring lists will help get the brainstorming session flowing.
 In the event that additional needs are brought forward, we will need to evaluate them and determine if they should be added to the list of core needs for the product selection process or if they reflect requirements or potentially an unrelated matter.

 <div style="margin: 1.5em .5em .5em 0; padding: .5em; color: #666666; text-align: center; float: right;">
   <img src="http://tiernok.com/LTDBlog/ProductSelection/clock.png" title="Picture of list" />
 </div>

 We want to prepare for this meeting.
-Having a high-level plan doesn&#8217;t mean we have to necessarily stick to it, but it will help us think through what we need to achieve from the meeting as well as provide a tool to help keep the meeting on track.
+Having a high-level plan doesn't mean we have to necessarily stick to it, but it will help us think through what we need to achieve from the meeting as well as provide a tool to help keep the meeting on track.
 Some highlights of the meeting (or set of meetings) should include:

 <ul style="margin-left: 1em;">
   <li>